glarkstoat/SVM-using-SGD/README.md

 - Seaborn
 - Tqdm

-The DataLoader module assumes that the folder "Datasets" is in the root folder.
+The DataLoader module assumes that the folder "datasets" is in the root folder.
 If that's not the case, pass your file-path to the DataLoader keyword-argument >path<.

 ### Description